Your child's first appointment with our service

 If your child is over the age of three, we ask that you bring a pair of shorts and a t-shirt for them to make the assessment easier and more comfortable.

 During your appointment

-At your first appointment, a physiotherapist will ask about what kinds of movement problems your child is having, when they started and if they have changed over time.
+At your first appointment, a physiotherapist will ask about what problems your child is having, and how they are impacting their motor skills, function and participation.
 They will then look at the way your child moves by asking them to perform certain tasks.
 Your child's first appointment can take up to an hour.

 As we are a teaching hospital, students and visitors may be observing the team.
 We will always ask your permissions for them to observe your appointment.